How to Appeal a Civil Enforcement Parking Ticket

 • Don't pay while appealing - Payment typically constitutes acceptance of the charge.

-• Always escalate to IAS - It's free and decisions are binding on the operator.
+• Always escalate to POPLA - It's free and decisions are binding on the operator.

 Ready to appeal your Civil Enforcement ticket?

-Generate a professional appeal letter citing UK parking law and IPC Code of Practice requirements.
+Generate a professional appeal letter citing UK parking law and BPA Code of Practice requirements.

 Frequently Asked Questions